korbal/smartbrain/README.md

 - Store submitted images for a gallery view
 - Add documentation
 - Display a leaderboard on the home page wihout authentication
+- Display a spinner while logging in (it's intentionally slow because of bcrypt)

 ## Frontend